 What do i use to clean composite doors?

 Cleaning composite doors do not require any specialist equipment all you need is a basic soft sponge and some warm soapy water.
 Make up a mixture of warm water and some washing-up liquid, use this to clean the frame and panels to remove the loose dirt and grime.
 A build-up of grit over periods of time and cause issues when opening and closing the door.

 How long do composite doors last?

-Composite doors have a minimum lifespan of 30 years with the right maintenance, perfect choice for homeowners looking for a longterm solution to a low maintenance door.
+Composite doors have a minimum lifespan of 30 years with the right maintenance, the perfect choice for homeowners looking for a long term solution to a low maintenance door.

 Why is my composite door noisy?